bvds/andes/documentation/install.md

     apt-get install git make subversion g++ libmysqlclient-dev mysql-server \
                 apache2 libapache2-mod-proxy-html wget php5 php5-mysql

-Finally, make sure java is installed:

-    java -version

-If you are missing java, you will have to install it using your package manager

 The Andes help server should be run in an ordinary user account.
 If needed,  set up a user account for the Andes server.
 The install,